Lawnmower buying guide

 Electric mowers are the obvious choice for smaller lawns as they’re lower in cost, easy to store and lightweight – all you need to do is plug them in to start mowing.

 If you've got a medium sized lawn you have the most choice.
 Electric mowers are light, quick and easy to use.
 Cordless battery powered mowers are even quicker and easier to use and give you freedom to mow without any cables.
 Petrol mowers give you the maximum power and run-time without a cable.

 If you've got a larger lawn you’ll want a mower with a wide cutting width that is easy to push.
 Cordless battery powered or petrol-powered mowers give you the freedom to move without a long extension cable.
 Self-propelled petrol-powered mowers are available to make pushing ever easier.

-Another thing to think about is whether you want a self-propelled or push mower – push models are cheaper, easy to maintain and perfect for small lawns, whereas a self-propelled mower is easier to handle and may even come with a variable speed control to suit your walking pace.
+- Something to consider is whether you want a self-propelled or push mower – push models are cheaper, easy to maintain and perfect for small lawns, whereas a self-propelled mower is easier to handle and may even come with a variable speed control to suit your walking pace.

-Most lawnmowers come with detachable grass boxes, meaning it’s up to you to decide whether you want to collect the grass clippings and compost them or just leave them to be reabsorbed into the soil.
+- Another thing to consider is collection box size.
 A bigger collection box means you won’t need to stop as often to empty it, which is something worth considering if you've got a larger lawn.

-If you want a stripe-effect lawn, choose a mower with a rear roller.
+- If you want a stripe-effect lawn, choose a mower with a rear roller.
 As the mower cuts, the roller travels over the grass and flattens it in one direction.
-A rear roller also has the added benefit of letting you mow up to and over the edge of borders.
-Rotary, cylinder and hover mowers with rear wheels are all available with a rear roller.

 Was this guide useful?